nubenetes/awesome-kubernetes/docs/introduction.md

 * [medium.com: Kubernetes — What Is It, What Problems Does It Solve and How Does It Compare With Alternatives?](https://medium.com/@srikanth.k/kubernetes-what-is-it-what-problems-does-it-solve-how-does-it-compare-with-its-alternatives-937fe80b754f)
 * [spec-india.com: Kubernetes VS Openshift (July 23rd 2019)](https://www.spec-india.com/blog/kubernetes-vs-openshift)
 * [phoenixnap.com: Kubernetes vs OpenShift: Key Differences Compared 🌟](https://phoenixnap.com/blog/kubernetes-vs-openshift)
+* [crn.com: Red Hat CEO: We Have A ‘Head Start’ Over VMware, Competitors In Kubernetes](https://www.crn.com/slide-shows/cloud/red-hat-ceo-we-have-a-head-start-over-vmware-competitors-in-kubernetes) Red Hat CEO Paul Cormier speaks with CRN about the role IBM has played in Red Hat’s channel strategy, how the company has preserved its independence under Big Blue, and why Red Hat will win in the ultra-competitive Kubernetes market.

 <center>
 [![Openshift SaaS VS Kubernetes SaaS](images/openshift-vs-kubernetes-saas.png)](https://proteon.com/2018/10/18/openshift-in-a-world-of-kubernetes-as-a-service/)